-Candidates with a primary degree in a subject other than Town Planning may be required to complete an additional program of study.
-The actual program is determined by the Higher Degree Committee of the Faculty of Architecture on the recommendation of the Head of the School of Town Planning.
+Candidates with a primary degree in a discipline other than Town Planning may be required to complete an additional program of study.
+The actual program is determined by the Higher Degree Committee of the Faculty of the Built Environment on the recommendation of the Head of the School of Town Planning.
 Candidates should contact the Head of the School about the guidelines used in formulating such a program.